+Following the dissolution of LLEPs responsibility for business representation, strategic economic planning, and the delivery of government programmes was transferred to upper tier local authorities (UTLAs).
+The expectation was that UTLAs work together across a functional economic area.
+Leicester and Leicestershire has long been considered a functional economic area as the boundaries provide a good fit to key economic geographies such as travel to work areas.
 The Government has approved the governance arrangements developed by the two UTLAs which recognise that they become the key decision-makers within the new arrangements.
 These arrangements include a Business Board which will be chaired by a private sector business representative, meet bi-monthly and provide advice to the leaders of the two UTLAs, namely the Leicester City Mayor and the Leader of the County Council, to inform their decisions regarding economic development strategy and investment.
-The two leaders will meet regularly with the Business Board's Chair and attend three Business Board meetings each year.
+The two leaders meet regularly with the Business Board's Chair and attend Business Board meetings.
 The decision-makers and Business Board will be supported by an executive team hosted by the City Council on behalf of the two UTLAs, and the wider partnership.
 For most activities transition arrangements were put in place from 1 April 2024 with the former LLEP Team continuing to deliver activities whilst the new governance, business representation and staffing arrangements were established.
 It was considered appropriate that LLEP Ltd. be retained as a legal entity with a Board comprising City and County senior officers, and for the City Council to formally remain as the Accountable Body.
-This was a short-term measure to enable existing agreements to which LLEP Ltd is a party to be updated, namely Enterprise Zone business rates agreements
+This was a short-term measure to enable existing agreements to which LLEP Ltd is a party to be updated, namely Enterprise Zone business rates agreements.
 Establishing a new Board required existing LLEP Directors to resign their positions.
 All directors confirmed their earlier intention to resign on 31 March.
 The two UTLAs have each appointed a senior officer to the Board.